-Black liquor concentrators differ from black liquor evaporators in two important aspects: (a) they process black liquor at higher dry solids content and therefore at higher viscosity, at higher temperatures, and (b) they are de facto crystallizers as well as evaporators as they concentrate black liquor to above the total dry solids content where Na2CO3 and Na2SO4 crystallize from solution.
-The viscosity of black liquor at 80wt-% dry solids content is from 103 to104 mPa-s at 100°C and 102 to 103 at 130°C. Sodium salts begin to crystallize from black liquor when it is concentrated to 50% dry solids content or higher.
+Black liquor concentrators differ from black liquor evaporators in two important aspects: (a) They process black liquor at higher dry solids content and therefore at higher viscosity and temperatures. (b) They are de facto crystallizers as well as evaporators as they concentrate black liquor to above the total dry solids content where Na2CO3 and Na2SO4 crystallize from solution.
+The viscosity of black liquor at 80 wt% dry solids content is from 10 to10 mPa-s (10 to 10 cP) at 100°C and 10 to 10 mPa-s (10 to 10 cP) at 130°C. Sodium salts begin to crystallize from black liquor when it is concentrated to 50% dry solids content or higher.
 Either burkeite or dicarbonate will crystallize first, depending on the ratio of Na2CO3 to Na2SO4 dissolved in the black liquor.
 Dicarbonate is more aggressive in scaling and its scaling is more difficult to control.
 Black liquors in today's kraft pulp mills are richer in Na2CO3 relative to Na2SO4 than they were 30 or more years ago.
-As a result, dicarbonate scaling has become much more prevalent than Burkeite scaling.^{iv} Evaporator fouling and how to minimize it is discussed in detail in Chapter 4.
+As a result, dicarbonate scaling has become much more prevalent than Burkeite scaling [4].
+Evaporator fouling and how to minimize it is discussed in detail in Chapter 7.